-Process conditions How to use the purge There is a risk of build-up in the antenna Continuous use.
-Use low-pressure, low-flow dry gas to remove dust from the antenna.
+Process conditions How to use the purge The device is colder than other elements in the process.
+It is possible that there will be condensation in the antenna.
+Continuous use.
+Use low-pressure gas to remove condensation from the antenna.
+There is a risk of build-up in the antenna Purge at intervals.
+Use compressed air, nitrogen or another gas that is applicable to the process up to 6 bar / 87 psi.
 There is a build-up or risk of build-up in the antenna Purge at intervals.
-Use compressed air, nitrogen or another dry gas that is applicable to the process up to 6 bar / 87 psi.
+Use a liquid (hot water, solvent or another liquid that is applicable to the process) to melt the liquid that has crystallized on the antenna.